 The Georgia Juvenile Justice Incentive Grant (JJIG) is a competitive grant offered to juvenile courts to fund evidence-based programs (EBPs) for juvenile offenders in their home communities.
-Grant implementation began in October 2013, with the goal of reducing recidivism and out-of-home placements (OHPs), which include short-term program admissions and felony commitments to the Georgia Department of Juvenile Justice, while maintaining public safety.
+Grant implementation began in October 2013, with the goal of reducing recidivism and out-of-home placements (OHPs), which include short-term program admissions and felony commitments to the Georgia Department of Juvenile Justice (DJJ), while maintaining public safety.
 Using EBPs as alternatives to OHPs keeps youth in the community and reduces the high cost of juvenile detention.
 The EBPs funded by the grant help reduce recidivism among juveniles and promote positive relationships among the youth, their families, and their communities.

-In Fiscal Year (FY) 2019, the sixth implementation year, the grant served 1,350 youth in 26 grantee courts across 37 counties in Georgia.
+In Fiscal Year (FY) 2020, the seventh implementation year, the grant served 1,051 youth in 26 grantee courts across 37 counties in Georgia.
 These counties were home to 67% of Georgia's at-risk youth, defined as juveniles age 16 and younger (Puzzanchera, Sladky, & Kang, 2019).
-Using nine EBPs, the JJIG diverted youth from short-term program admissions and felony commitments to the Department of Juvenile Justice.
-Highlights from FY 2019 include:
+Using nine EBPs, the JJIG diverted youth from short-term program admissions and felony commitments to DJJ.

+Highlights from FY 2020 include:

-- Most utilized evidence-based programs.
-Based on the number of youth served and the number of grantees offering these programs, Functional Family Therapy (FFT), Multisystemic Therapy (MST), and Thinking for a Change (T4C) were the most used EBPs (see page 12). - Program participation.
-Grantees served 1,350 youth through nine grant-funded EBPs and other services (see page 12). - Program outcomes.
-The overall successful completion rate was 70%, with 852 successful completions from grant-funded EBPs (see pages 14-15). - Model fidelity.
-The Georgia Criminal Justice Coordinating Council (CJCC) continued model fidelity monitoring and technical assistance by conducting eight fidelity site visits in FY 2019 (see pages 16-18). - Participant demographics.
-Males comprised 75% and females comprised 25% of participants served; 74% of participants identified as Black/African American.
-Participants were typically in public school (62%), 16 years-old (29%), and in ninth grade (32%) (see pages 19-22).
+- Impact of COVID-19.
+Grant implementation activities were impacted by COVID-19 beginning in March 2020, which resulted in temporary changes to grant programming.
+Across grantees, some services were suspended or transitioned to remote delivery.
+The varying state, local, and agency guidelines in response to COVID-19 had some impact on program participation, program outcomes, model fidelity, and reductions in OHPs during this grant year (see pages 12-13). - Most utilized evidence-based programs.
+Based on the number of youth served and the number of grantees offering these programs, Functional Family Therapy (FFT), Multisystemic Therapy (MST), Thinking for a Change (T4C), and Aggression Replacement Training (ART) were the most used EBPs (see page 14). - Program participation.
+Grantees served 1,051 youth through nine grant-funded EBPs and other services (see page 14). - Program outcomes.
+The overall successful completion rate was 71%, with 639 successful completions from grant-funded EBPs (see pages 16-17).

-- Pre-Disposition Risk Assessment.
-Almost all youth served (99%) scored medium or high on the Pre-Disposition Risk Assessment (PDRA) the appropriate target population for this grant (see page 23). - Reduction in out-of-home placements.
-All grantees demonstrated a reduction in OHPs as compared to their 2012 baseline, with a grant-wide reduction of 56% (see pages 25-28).
+- Model fidelity.
+The Georgia Criminal Justice Coordinating Council continued model fidelity monitoring and technical assistance by conducting three fidelity site visits in FY 2020 (see pages 18-19). - Participant demographics.
+Males comprised 71% and females comprised 29% of participants served; 70% of participants identified as Black/African American.
+Participants were typically in public school (68%), 15 or 16 years-old (27% each), and in ninth grade (33%) (see pages 20-23). - Pre-Disposition Risk Assessment.
+Almost all youth served (99%) scored medium or high on the Pre-Disposition Risk Assessment (PDRA) the appropriate target population for this grant (see page 24). - Reduction in out-of-home placements.
+All grantees demonstrated a reduction in OHPs as compared to their 2012 baseline, with a grant-wide reduction of 67% (see pages 26-30).